micmejia/bible-dump/NKJV/Luke/Luke 2.md

 And when He was twelve years old, they went up to Jerusalem according to the custom of the feast.

 ###### 43
 When they had finished the days, as they returned, the Boy Jesus lingered behind in Jerusalem.
-And [^l]Joseph and His mother did not know _it;_
+And Joseph and His mother did not know _it;_

 ###### 44
 but supposing Him to have been in the company, they went a day's journey, and sought Him among _their_ relatives and acquaintances.